Transcript of discussion

 And so what he did was he.
 He was able to pick and choose the things that he wanted to mention.
 And this is one of them, and he wants to, and I’m glad you mentioned the irony behind this.
 He wants to talk about people, quote, unquote, being mean.
 This dude made a million; he made millions of dollars being mean.

-Chuck Corra: is.
-And it’s like the burn book from mean girls.
+Chuck Corra: Hillbilly Elegy is like the burn book from Mean Girls.

 Big John Isner: Exactly.
 And let me tell you this Appalachia.
 Honestly, we don’t give a shit about JD Vance, and we don’t give a shit that he was mean.
 We offer a shit because of the problems that this book has created.